stupearce/gatsby-starter-netlify-cms/src/pages/products/index.md

     one of our monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
-      items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
-      plan: Small
-      price: "50"
-    - description: Great for avid drinkers, java-loving couples and bigger crowds
-      items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
-      plan: Big
-      price: "80"
     - description: Want a few tiny batches from different varieties?
 Try our custom plan
       items:
         - Whatever you need